13th Annual SPF Girls' Invitational

 Players must have been enrolled in a school (up to 12th grade) located in the state or country they represent, also of the year in which the tournament is held.
-Home-schooled students who are 19 or under on the year in which the event is held or students who have never attended traditional college on a full time basis prior to July 1 of the year in which the tournament is held, are eligible to represent the state or country in which they reside.
+Home-schooled students who are under the age of 19 on July 22nd of the year in which the event is held or students who have never attended college on a full time basis prior to June 1 of the year in which the tournament is held, are eligible to represent the state in which they reside.

 Exception: If a player graduates from high school early and is already attending college, she may still represent her state if nominated.
-This is the decision of each state affiliate.
+This is the decision of each state affiliate or country.

-VERY IMPORTANT NOTE: The participants of the Susan Polgar Girl’s Invitational DO NOT have to be high school students.
-Any qualifier who is 19 or under (on the year in which the tournament is held) is eligible!
+VERY IMPORTANT NOTE: The participants of the Susan Polgar Girl's Invitational DO NOT have to be high school students (they can also be in kindergarten, elementary, or middle school).
+All qualifiers must be under the age of 19 (by July 22nd of the year in which the tournament is held)!

 Players are required to furnish the organizer an emergency phone number and the e-mail address of a parent/guardian.